 - Oracles of the Bush Festival – Celebrating Australian bush poetry, literature, and music.
 Usually held in April.

-- Tenterfield Food and Wine Festival – Annual display of the region's wine and gourmet food products
+- Tenterfield Peter Allen Festival – Annual display of the region's wine and gourmet food products

 - Tenterfield Saddlery – Historic saddlery, home of the famous ‘Tenterfield Saddler' George Woolnough.
 High Street, Tenterfield.
 The Tenterfield and District Visitors Information Centre has more information.